Peace TV (Thailand): History

 It closed again from 21 July - 20 August 2016 during that year's constitutional referendum.

 Peace TV closed once more from 11 August - 10 September 2017, when the junta claimed that "it broke the rules of the NCPO".
-It continued to operate on YouTube.
+It ceased broadcasting in 2021, although it continued to operate on YouTube and Facebook.

 Business model

 Peace TV main revenue comes from commercials.
 Peace TV conducted a fundraising campaign to encourage viewers to donate money to support the station.
 It sells products such as herbal toothpaste and radio receivers.